Skip to main content

 Kommandøren, a renovated Baltic ketch

-In fourteen months, Kommandøren has undergone a thorough renovation at the shipyard.
-In line with the original design, we have ensured that the ship is now back in the sea, ready to set sail on new adventures for many years to come.
+Over the course of fourteen months in 2025-26, Kommandøren underwent a thorough renovation at the shipyard.
+In line with the original design, we have ensured that the ship is now back at sea, ready to set sail on new adventures for many years to come.

 Specifications